Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{ith} the rapid development of Internet of Things (IoT), the number of devices required to connect is exploding, which poses a great challenge to the limited available spectrum resource.
 It is urgent to develop new technologies to improve the spectrum efficiency and connectivity for the next-generation mobile networks.
-To this end, a novel non-orthogonal transmission scheme, called rate splitting multiple access (RSMA), has gained significant attention from both academia and industry in recent years \cite{2018_Mao_EURASIP_Briging,Clerckx_2016_RS_COMM}.
-The basic principle of RSMA is to employ rate splitting (RS) at the transmitters, and then apply successive interference cancellation (SIC) at the receivers.
-Compared with the well-known non-orthogonal multiple access (NOMA) \cite{2017_JSAC_Ding_survey NOMA,2019_TMC_Cai}, RSMA can manage inter-user interference more flexibly by allowing each user's signal to be partially decoded and partially treated as noise \cite{2018_Mao_EURASIP_Briging,2019_Mao_RS_multiantenna}.
-Taking uplink RSMA as an example, the message of each user is split into two sub-messages at each transmitter, and then one of the sub-messages can be first decoded and eliminated in the SIC.
-The flexible utilization of RS enables RSMA to achieve the whole capacity region of uplink multiple access channel (MAC) \cite{1996_Remoldi_TIT}.
-Comparatively, in the decoding process of NOMA, the signal of one user can be eliminated only after all its messages are successfully decoded, and hence only two corner points of the uplink MAC capacity region are achievable for NOMA \cite{2017_Zhu_CD_RS,2005_Tse}.
+To this end, a novel non-orthogonal transmission scheme, called rate splitting multiple access (RSMA), has gained significant attention from both academia and industry in recent years \cite{Clerckx_2016_RS_COMM}. {The main concept of RSMA is to employ rate splitting (RS) and supercoding at the transmitters, and then apply successive interference cancellation (SIC) at the receivers \cite{2021_Clerckx_OJCS_Critical}.
+RS can split a user's message (e.g., information bits) into two or multiple sub-messages, so that each of those sub-messages can be decoded individually at the receivers, and the receivers can reconstruct the original message of that user by retrieving each sub-message.
+Hence, compared with conventional non-orthogonal multiple access (NOMA) \cite{2017_JSAC_Ding_survey_NOMA,2019_TMC_Cai,2019_TVT_Zaidi_UAV_Ground}, RSMA can manage inter-user interference more flexibly by allowing each user's signal to be partially decoded and partially treated as noise \cite{2019_Mao_RS_multiantenna}.} Taking uplink RSMA as an example, the message of each user is split into two sub-messages before transmitting, then one of the sub-messages can be first decoded and eliminated in the SIC, hence the interference of decoding other users' messages can be reduced.
+The flexible utilization of RS enables RSMA to achieve the whole capacity region of uplink multiple access channel (MAC) \cite{1996_Remoldi_TIT,2022_Mao_RSMA_SURVEY}.
+Comparatively, in the decoding process of NOMA, the signal of one user can be eliminated only after all its messages are successfully decoded, and hence only several corner points of the uplink MAC capacity region are achievable for NOMA \cite{2017_Zhu_CD_RS,2005_Tse}.